cmderdev/cmder/README.md

 To make an alias and/or any other profile settings permanent add it to one of the following:

 Note: These are loaded in this order by `$ENV:CMDER_ROOT\vendor\user_profile.ps1`.
-Anything stored in `$ENV:CMDER_ROOT` will be a portable setting and will follow cmder to another machine.
+Anything stored in `$ENV:CMDER_ROOT` will be a portable setting and will follow Cmder to another machine.

 * `$ENV:CMDER_ROOT\config\profile.d\*.ps1`
 * `$ENV:CMDER_ROOT\config\user_profile.ps1`